,

 Hike

 The trail follows the old road to the mill northeast, just past the restroom in the dirt parking lot.
-Head northeast towards the windmill.
+Head northeast toward the windmill.
 Off to the left are the pink cinder block ruins of the Ohlsone house, an early desert homestead, of which not much remains.
 A 1920s Dodge truck is nearby.

 For a bit more info on the Wall Street Mill, see these PDF drawings by the NPS Historic Mining Initiative Recording Project produced by Ruth Connell in the Summer of 1991.